cj-mills/christianjmills/_posts/2020-11-4-Barracuda-PoseNet-Tutorial-2.md

 ## Optional: View Preprocessed Input

-If you want to see what the preprocessed images look like before the get fed into the model, we can make a second screen to view them during runtime.
+If you want to see what the preprocessed images look like before they get fed into the model, we can make a second screen to view them during runtime.

 ### Make a Quad